 A powerful motor shield easily controlled through USB-MIDI, perfect for musical applications.
-(Powered by Teensy)Designed by Knick Knack Sound, Ships from United States of America
+(Powered by Teensy)Designed by Knick Knack Sound in United States of America

 What is it?

 This is the PhOut12 by Knick Knack Sound - an affordable, versatile, and easy to use motor controller shield powered by Teensy.
 It comes pre-programmed as a USB-MIDI device that requires no extra drivers or software to work with any digital audio workstation or programming environment like Pure Date and Max/MSP.